Home Parenting School Refusal Behavior: When is School Absence a Problem?

 How is it Treated?

-The treatment involves several psychological approaches like cognitive behavior therapy and systematic desensitization, exposure therapy and operant behavior techniques.
-The goal of the therapy is to help students to change their thoughts and actions into more assertive ways and return to school.
-Therapeutic techniques like role-playing, reward systems, and modelling result in positive behavior change.
+The treatment involves several psychological approaches cognitive behavior therapy and systematic desensitization, exposure therapy, and operant behavior techniques.
+The goal of the therapy is to help students change their thoughts and actions into more assertive ways and return to school.
+Therapeutic techniques like role-playing, reward systems, and modeling result in positive behavior change.
 Group therapy can be helpful for adults to avoid feelings of isolation, low self-esteem, and isolation.

 What Can Teachers Do?